Shiftphone

 Shiftphone is a modular, easy-to-repair smartphone brand created by the company SHIFT in Germany.
 The company emphasizes fair trade and ecology, similar to Fairphone.
 Instead of tantalum capacitors made from coltan, ceramic capacitors are used for their manufacturing.
 So far, eleven model series have been released.
 The most recent release was the SHIFT6mq (successor of the Shift6m) in June 2020.
-The upcoming device will be the SHIFTphone 8, scheduled for release in 2024.
+The latest device is the SHIFTphone 8, released in 2024.

 Names

 The official company name is SHIFT GmbH.

 Model names

 The names of models start with the string "SHIFT" in upper case letters.